OptionalRule/optionalrule.github.io/_posts/2021-01-07-simulating-great-weapon-fighter-damage.md

 In any case, I just wanted to have a bit of fun so I setup a small bit of code to simulate a million damage rolls and calculate the mean.
 Below is the resulting data from that simulation.
 The mean of the damage output was simulated for the **Base** weapon damage, Base Weapon Damage with a chance of critical on a **20**, and Base Weapon Damage with a chance of critical on **19** and above.
 I did this both for a **Normal** fighter and again for a fighter with the great weapon fighting style (**GWF**)
 {: .clearfix .w-100 }

 **Update June 2021** I had a typo in the data which caused a real gem of a person to launch a series of personal attacks about this.
 Sociopathic issues aside they wanted to see the simulation code, which is a reasonable requst.
 You can find that [here](https://github.com/Streamweaver/DnDNotebook) and it should be runnable in MyBinder.
+This run is cranked down to 10k iterations for performance.

 **Table1.** Mean damage of two-handed weapons ***without*** Great Weapon Fighting (**Normal**)